-Social media: it’s more than an innovative way to keep up with your friends and family.
-This form of communication has developed into an entire marketing channel where anyone can build their business or brand.
+Social media: it’s more than an innovative way to keep up with your friends and family or digest content.
+This form of communication has developed into an entire marketing channel full of tools where anyone, advertisers or not, can build their business or brand and raise overall brand awareness through engagement.
 But, where do you start?
-Between Facebook, Instagram, Twitter, LinkedIn, Pinterest, and numerous other social media platforms – how do you know which is best for your business objectives?
+Between Facebook, Instagram, Twitter, LinkedIn, Pinterest and numerous other social media platforms – how do you know which is best for your business objectives and overall strategy?
 Or even the capabilities behind each platform?
 That’s where we come in.

-In this article, we will be diving into the mechanics behind the three of the most popular social media platforms, LinkedIn, Twitter, and of course Facebook.
+In this article, we will be diving into the mechanics behind three of the most popular social media platforms used for digital marketing: LinkedIn, Twitter, and of course Facebook.
 All three platforms have granular and cool (while sometimes creepy) targeting capabilities, but these options do differ between platforms.
 As Dwight Schrute would say, “Question: Which platform would best benefit my business?”
 Answer: It depends.
 Unfortunately, the answer is not a simple “yes” or “no”.
-These targeting differences lead to different platforms being best utilized for various audiences, products, goals, etc. But how do you discover which means of social media marketing is best for YOU?
+These targeting differences lead to different platforms being best utilized for various audiences/target consumers, products, goals, etc. But how do you discover which means of social media marketing is best for YOU?

 The end all, be all for all professional social media uses and networking.
-Naturally, LinkedIn’s targeting capabilities are more professionally focused.
+Naturally, LinkedIn’s targeting capabilities and social media ad formats are more professionally focused.
 For example, you can create ads for professionals whose company industry falls under “Financial Services”.
 Want to narrow it down even further?
-You can ensure that these particular professionals work in the Financial Services industry, while simultaneously holding the title of manager or higher, and who belong to a company that has anywhere from 501 to 1,000 employees.
-This is truly just the tip of the iceberg of how granular your target audience can become.
+You can ensure that these particular professionals/potential customers work in the Financial Services industry, while simultaneously holding the title of manager or higher, and who belong to a company that has anywhere from 501 to 1,000 employees.
+This is truly just the tip of the iceberg of how granular your target audience can become using tools available through social media advertising.
 You can mix and match location, language, company size, job seniorities, company industries, education, and a whole host of other business-driven information and qualifications to build your ideal audience.

-Despite these restrictions, Twitter should not be ignored for your paid social marketing efforts.
+Despite these restrictions, Twitter should not be ignored for your social media advertising strategy.
 Twitter’s unique capability to utilize keyword targeting in the form of hashtags allow you to show ads to users who are actively talking about and consequently are most likely interested in, your product.
-Twitter users are very engaged, constantly tweeting, retweeting, and favoriting content they enjoy or identify with, and they should not be discounted in your campaigns.
+Twitter users show high engagement, constantly tweeting, retweeting, and favoriting content they enjoy or identify with, and they should not be discounted in your campaigns.

-Overwhelmed, yet intrigued by the endless targeting capabilities available through advertising on social media?
+Overwhelmed, yet intrigued by the endless capabilities available through social media targeting and advertising?
 Want to learn more?
 Check out our PPC Management Services.